HIGH ALTITUDE RESEARCH EXPEDITION: BOLIVIA, 2022

 ALTITUDE AND THE MENSTRUAL CYCLE

 This project aims to investigate the link between hypoxia inducible factor (hif) 1 alpha and menstrual blood loss, following on from the work of Edinburgh researcher Dr Jackie Maybin.
-This will involve female participants self-analysing blood volumes using pictograms and analysis of blood samples collected over the course of this research project.
+This involved female participants self-analysing blood volumes using pictograms and analysis via questionnaires collected over the course of this research project.
 This work is especially relevant to women experiencing the very common condition of heavy menstrual bleeding.

 THE ORGANISING COMMITTEE

-Apex 6 will be lead by five Medical Students from the University of Edinburgh.
+Apex 6 was be lead by four Medical Students from the University of Edinburgh.

-Oliver is a fifth year medical student and Expedition Leader for APEX 6.
-Besides making sure everything comes together on time, he will also be overseeing the logistics of the expedition - making sure everything is ready for us flying out, and that the expedition runs safely and smoothly.
+Oliver was a final year medical student and Expedition Leader for APEX 6.
+Besides making sure everything came together on time, he also be oversaw the logistics of the expedition - making sure everything was ready for us flying out, and that the expedition ran safely and smoothly.
 A keen traveller, Oliver has been to 50 countries, having caught the travel bug as a volunteer on APEX 5.
 Through travelling, as well as other areas, he has gained extensive experience in getting people and equipment from A to B and leading diverse groups of people.
 Aside from travelling, Oliver has an active interest in health policy, healthcare management, events management and politics.
-Oliver is not yet planning to undertake any research on the expedition, instead focussing on organisational aspects, but may yet be open to persuasion!
+Oliver is co-leading the arterial blood gas research, but spends most of his time on organisational aspects.